DrShahinstein/DrShahinstein.github.io/content/en/posts/books/to-kill-a-mockingbird.md

 +++
-title = 'to Kill a Mockingbird - Harper Lee' date = 2024-03-29
+title = 'On Killing a Mockingbird' date = 2024-03-29
 draft = false
 +++